jcar/jcar/README.md

 - **Core Hours**: ~8:00am–5:00pm CST.
 I’m occasionally asynchronous, but I try to protect team time.
 - **Communication Preference**: Slack or text.
 Call if it’s urgent.
 - **Meetings**: Come with purpose, leave with action.
 Otherwise, cancel it.
 - **Availability**: I’m here for you.
-If you need me, say so—don’t wait for a slot to open up.
+If you need me, say so, don’t wait for a slot to open up.

 ---